thomas-schweich/CADPotential/README.md

 where 'myvoxels_1.voxels', 'myvoxels_2.voxels'... are the names of your .voxels files.

-The set resulting from the call to voxels.to_set() would contain the positions of each voxel from the file.
+The set resulting from the call to `voxels.to_set()` would contain the positions of each voxel from the file.
-The VoxelfileVoxel object resulting from the call to voxels.voxels[0] would be the first voxel in the file. ipython could also be used in place of python.
-The dollar-sign ($) is simply meant to indicate that the proceeding line is entered into a console (whose working directory is the one containing the script).
+The VoxelfileVoxel object resulting from `voxels.voxels[0]` would be the first voxel in the file.
+`ipython` could also be used in place of `python`.
+The dollar-sign (`$`) is simply meant to indicate that the proceeding line is entered into a console (whose working directory is the one containing the script).

 Use `$ python load_voxels.py -h` for help.
 The module may also, of course, simply be imported by other scripts.
 The Voxels object also contains methods for dealing with the concatenation of multiple .voxels files into a single object.
 This is due to the fact that the script was originally written for use with the voxelization of a complex CAD file which was divided into many small components.
-As a result, the script would theoretically work with multiple objects, as well.
+As a result, the script would theoretically work with multiple objects as well.

 The script has been tested to run relatively fluently with multi-million-voxel files, including plotting.
 The test was run on a laptop with a 2 core, 4 thread Intel i5 processor with 8GB RAM.
 Performance likely scales quite well with